facebookresearch/fairseq/examples/constrained_decoding/README.md

 * Generating constraints in the order supplied (the default option here) is not available in Sockeye.
 * Due to an improved beam allocation method, there is no need to prune the beam.
 * Again due to better allocation, beam sizes as low as 10 or even 5 are often sufficient.
-* [The extensions described in Hu et al.](https://github.com/edwardjhu/sockeye/tree/trie_constraints) (NAACL 2019) were never merged into the main branch.
+* [The vector extensions described in Hu et al.](https://github.com/edwardjhu/sockeye/tree/trie_constraints) (NAACL 2019) were never merged into the main Sockeye branch.
-* Sockeye 2, released in July 2020, no longer supports constrained decoding.

 ## Citation